 |Exposed + key pair auth||Gathering or scrapping||Will depend on the management of the key pair when storing them|

-AWS keeps the SSH daemon installed on all machines up to date, so it’s not feasible to exploit a known vulnerability if we launch a new EC2.
+AWS keeps the SSH daemon installed on all official AMIs up to date, so it is not feasible to exploit a known vulnerability if we launch a new EC2.

 SSH access without credentials

 Two things could have happened here.
 Either the person who set it up wants to see the world burn or they are a honeypot; these are the only reasons to leave your machine unprotected.
 It’s the worst-case scenario, and it’s almost a guarantee that any bot or spider will have access to your EC2 in hours.

 This scenario is more common than the previous one, but in the case of EC2, you need to configure it manually.
 As a user, you may be motivated to configure your machines in this way to be able to access via SSH from anywhere.
 And you will create the credentials with a false feeling of being safe.
 Here’s the problem; in this specific scenario, with SSH open to the world behind simple credentials like a username and password, the security depends entirely on the robustness of your password.

 This combination of exposure and poor authentication allows the attacker to perform brute force attacks using different tools.
 Here, we explain three examples with several open source tools: